cshuptrine/nyckle-website-new/_posts/2023-09-11-ai-image-detector-can-you-use-image-classification-to-spot-the-fakes.md

 stage: false
 featured: true
 headliner: false
-seo_title: "AI Image Detector: Use Image Classification to Detect AI"
 summary: Thanks to recent advancements in AI, we’ve seen remarkable quality improvements in AI-generated images.
 However, these improvements have also led to growing concerns about identifying authentic and trustworthy images.
 This article explores if we can create an AI image detector with Nyckel image classification.
-seo_description: "We build an AI image detector to see how accurately an image classification function can spot AI-generated images.
+description: "We build an AI image detector to see how accurately an image classification function can spot AI-generated images.
 Learn more and build a classifier of your own. "
-og_image: /blog/images/is-this-image-ai-generated-nyckel.png
+image: /blog/images/is-this-image-ai-generated-nyckel.webp
 ---
 *For this article, we hired [Becca Miller](https://www.linkedin.com/in/becca-miller-96a570b8/), a freelance software developer and technical writer, to build an AI image detector using [Nyckel image classification](https://www.nyckel.com/image-classification-api).
 Becca details her experience below and shares how you can build the image classifier yourself.*